bhisaac/5eFP/5eFP-SRD.md

 ### Senses

-The Senses entry notes a monster’s passive Perception score, as well as any special senses the monster might have.
-Special senses are described below.
+The Senses entry notes a monster’s senses.
+Senses are described below.

 #### Blindsight